Los Frikis: Etymology

 The name "Frikis" is a Spanish take on the English word "freaky," meaning "causing fright."
 In an article for Public Radio International, Frikis were defined as "the most extreme members of the rock scene."
 In Conflict and Change in Cuba by Enrique A. Baloyra and James A. Morris, the term was defined as referring to youths who practice anti-social behaviour, have dropped out of mainstream education, refuse to conform to the norms of Cuban society, wear black, have long hair, and listen to rock music."
 In Teen Lives around the World: A Global Encyclopedia, author Karen Wells described Frikis as a group who listen to hardcore punk that is synonymous with the modern punk subculture.
 Author Julia Cooke described the group as a subculture of anarcho-punks that are fans of rock and heavy metal.

 In an article for the Havana Times, writer Dmitri Prieto claimed that the term was first used in the 1970s in reference to those who attended folk music performances, equating this term to "hippies."
 Similarly, both TheJournal.ie and NDTV referred to the modern group as "hippie-punk."

 Fashion

-Frikis' fashion is based around extreme hair styles, clothing, and body modification, such as mohawks, tattoos, piercings, stretched ears, and long hair.
+The fashion of the Frikis subculture is based around extreme hair styles, clothing, and body modification, such as mohawks, tattoos, piercings, stretched ears, and long hair.
 Clothing often features skulls, rips, and rock band logos.
 The Other Side of Paradise: Life in the New Cuba author Julia Cooke described a particular group of Frikis that she met as wearing a "mid-nineties punk-grunge hodgepodge; torn jeans, wallet chains, boots, scruffy Converse shoes, ink limbs.
 Each sculpted his hair into a Mohawk."